himanshusalve16/himanshusalve16/README.md

 - 👋 Hi, I’m @himanshusalve16
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning some web development as side hustle
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web technologies...
-- 📫 How to reach me ...

 <!---
 himanshusalve16/himanshusalve16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.